-- > QoS: Select this option to Activated/Deactivated the IP QoS on different types (IP ToS and DiffServ). - Summary: Click the button to view the configurations of QoS. - Rule: Configure the rules for QoS.
-If the traffic complies with the rule, then the Router will take the corresponding action to deal with it. - Rule Index: Select the index for the rule you want to configure. - Active: Activate the rule.
-The rule can take effect only when it is activated. - Application: Select the application that the rule aimed at. - Physical Ports: Select the port whose traffic flow are controlled by the rule. - Destination MAC & IP & Mask & Port Range: Enter the IP information about the Destination host for the rule. - Source MAC & IP & Mask & Port Range: Enter the IP information about the Source host for the rule. - Protocol ID: Select one among TCP/UDP, TCP, UDP or ICMP protocols for the application. - Vian ID Range: Enter the Vian range, then the rule will be effective to the selected - IPP/DS Field: Select the type of the action to assign the priority.
+- > QoS: Select this option to Activate/Deactivate the QoS. - Summary: Click the button to view the configurations of QoS. - > Rule: Configure the rules for QoS.
+If the traffic complies with the rule, then the modem router will take the corresponding action to deal with it. - Rule Index: Select the index for the rule you want to configure. - Active: Activate the rule.
+The rule can take effect only when it is activated. - Application: Select the application that the rule aimed at. - Physical Ports: Select the port whose traffic flow are controlled by the rule. - Destination MAC & IP & Mask & Port Range: Enter the IP information about the Destination host for the rule. - Source MAC & IP & Mask & Port Range: Enter the IP information about the Source host for the rule. - Protocol ID: Select one among TCP/UDP, TCP, UDP and ICMP protocols for the application. - Vian ID Range: Enter the Vian range, then the rule will be effective to the selected